karlseguin/mqttz/readme.md

 # MQTT Client for Zig

-This is a embedded-friendly MQTT client library for Zig.
-Currently, the focus is on writing a foundation that can be extended, based on needs and the capacity of the platform.
-The library does not use the standard library and thus requires users to provide some of the implementation.

-A higher-level wrapper that uses the standard library is planned.
+This is a embedding-friendly MQTT client library for Zig.
+The library has two client: a platform-agnostic low level MQTT client where you bring your own read/write/close function and a higher level client based on Zig's stdlib.

 ## Examples
 See example/subscriber.zig and example/publisher.zig for basic examples.
 While these example use `std` and an allocator (briefly), `mqttz` itself does not rely on `std` and is allocation-free.